Post Surgery Milestones: Managing Your Mood, Expectations and Goals

 - Celebrating progress

-Exercise.
 One of the most reliable ways to keep your mood stable is to get moving.
-Exercise whenever your healthcare provider says you can, even you start out just shuffling down the hospital corridor.
-After surgery you don’t want to overdo it, but encouraging yourself to keep moving at a slow and steady rate will help you recover the right way.
+Exercise whenever your health care provider says you can, even you start out just shuffling down the hospital corridor.
+After surgery you don’t want to overdo it but encouraging yourself to keep moving at a slow and steady rate will help you recover the right way.

-Many people find that keeping some sort of routine is very helpful for staying positive during recovery, too.
-Routines can include whatever keeps your spirits up, provided you have your healthcare providers’ okay.
+Many people find keeping some sort of routine is very helpful for staying positive during recovery.
+Routines can include whatever keeps your spirits up, provided you have your health care providers’ OK.

-Liz Tatham, Go Red spokesperson and former heart valve replacement patient, says, “One thing I made myself do each day after my first week home was to get up each day and change out of my pajamas into actual clothing.
+Liz Tatham, a spokesperson for the American Heart Association’s Go Red for Women campaign to raise heart-health awareness and former heart valve replacement patient, says: “One thing I made myself do each day after my first week home was to get up each day and change out of my pajamas into actual clothing.
 Even if I wasn't going anywhere, it helped me develop a daytime routine and a nighttime routine.
 It also made me feel that I was emotionally going somewhere because I was dressed to take on the day.”